nebula-orchestrator/docs/docs/api.md

 ```

 # Delete app
-delete an app from the nebula cluster, be careful as the only way to restore a deleted app is manually creating it with the same veriables
+delete an app from the nebula cluster, be careful as the only way to restore a deleted app is manually creating it with the same variables

  **request**